risharasheed/NIM-Mseq/README.md

 #### Common errors
  * There is a possibility to fail quality process due to python seaborn package issue.
-Hence please verify the seaborn package is 0.10.1. if it uses latest one then replaces  the latest one with 0.10.1 in specific conda environment python library.
+Hence please verify the seaborn package is 0.10.1. if it uses latest one then replace the latest one with 0.10.1 in specific conda environment python library.
- * The krona report steps may be give error like #Loading taxonomy...  #Taxonomy not found in /home/user/. miniconda3/envs/NIM-Mseq/opt/krona/taxonomy.
+ * The krona report steps may give error like #Loading taxonomy...  #Taxonomy not found in /home/user/. miniconda3/envs/NIM-Mseq/opt/krona/taxonomy.
 In this case, please  run the command updaeTaxonomy.sh   from your krona directory.
 ```
 bash /home/user/anoconda3/envs/NIM-Mseq/opt/krona/updateTaxonomy.sh
 ```